 Hundreds of sportsmen and women retire from sports every year.
 Not many are remembered forever, on every part of the Globe (At least where their respective sports are popular).
 Yuvraj Singh was a champion cricketer and is a wonderful Human being.
 He is loved by almost everyone, from the fans to the opposition.
 After defeating cancer, he came up with an organization called YouWeCan.
 This organization is here to educate people about the causes of cancer, how to detect it early, collect donations for cancer patients and bring in more people to join hands against the deadly disease.
 Yuvraj Singh now has retired from the sports, but he will remain in the hearts of millions, forever.
 Yuvraj Singh indeed is everyone's hero.

-He was a king of sixes!!
+He was a king of sixes!
 We can't forget his talent of hitting consecutive sixes over the ropes.
-A hard hitter and didn't show any mercy to the bowlers when he was in form.
+He is a hard hitter and didn't show any mercy to the bowlers when he was in form.
 Yuvraj was a man of great calibre.
 He is also a great human being!

 He proved a potential cricketer in all forms of cricket.
 And yes, he is a real hero!

 A good tribute to a unique cricketer who changed the face of Indian Cricket with his left arm aggressive batting and being a live wire in the outfield.
-Apart from this will to fight cancer, he has established a charity "YouWeCan", that helps cancer patients.
+Apart from this, in his will to fight cancer, he has established a charity "YouWeCan" that helps cancer patients.
 He has also written his autobiography "The test of my life" about his struggle with cancer and how he came back.
-The best for me was the 6 sixes off Stuart Broad in the world T20 series 2007 and his valuable knocks in 2011 world cup wins for India.
+The best for me was the 6 sixes off Stuart Broad in the world T20 series 2007 and his valuable knocks in 2011 world cup win for India.
 Wishing him all the very best.